This post may contain affiliate links. Please read our full Disclosure Policy.

 Toffee Vs Caramel

 Although toffee and caramel are very similar, there are some differences.
-Toffee does not contain milk products or cream, which is what gives caramel the thickened, creamy flavor.
+Toffee does not contain milk products or cream, which is what gives caramel its thickened, creamy flavor.

-Growing up in my house, my dad had a few favorite candies or treats, he would gobble them up so quickly, none of us even got the chance to have any!
+Growing up in my house, my dad had a few favorite candies or treats.
+He would gobble them up so quickly that none of us even got the chance to have any!
 There is none that I remember him liking more than Almond Roca, a salted chocolate and almond butter toffee!
 We would find the wrappers left all over the house!
-There is just something so yummy about the blend of chocolate, almonds and toffee!
-Now with this recipe, I can make homemade Almond Roca and it even beats the real deal!
+There is just something so yummy about the blend of chocolate, almonds, and toffee!
+Now with this recipe, I can make homemade Almond Roc,a and it even beats the real deal!

 Ingredient Substitutions for Butter Toffee